Corktown Common: History

 The West Don Lands, including what is now the Corktown Common, was once an industrialized area, once notably occupied by the pork processing plants of the William Davies Company and acres of railyards.
 After mergers in the packed meat industry, pork processing moved gradually away from the site.
 By the 1970s, much of the land was left abandoned.
-In 1987, the West Don Lands was expropriated by the Government of Ontario in order to build a new community known as Atatiri.
+In 1988, the West Don Lands was expropriated by the City of Toronto in partnership with the Government of Ontario in order to build a new community known as Atatiri.
 The industrial history meant the soil was highly polluted and needed expensive cleanup before any residents could live there.
 The risk of flooding from the Don River also required a flood barrier to be erected.
 By 1992 the city and province had already invested some $350 million in purchasing and clearing the site, and new estimates put the final cost at more than a billion more.
 The real estate market had also collapsed, making any private investment unlikely.
-The new Ontario government of Bob Rae thus decided to cancel the project in 1992 and the West Don Lands was left deserted for the next 15 years.
+The new Ontario government of Bob Rae thus decided to cancel the project in 1993 and the West Don Lands was left deserted for the next 15 years.

 In the 2000s, the site was shown renewed interest after the formation of Waterfront Toronto, a joint venture of the City of Toronto, the Government of Ontario and the Government of Canada.
 The agency's purpose was to reclaim the waterfront for development after decades of decay.
-The announcement of Toronto winning the 2015 Pan American Games meant that the governments would spend money to reclaim the area for the Games Athletes' Village, before reallocating the buildings for private residential usage.
+Revitalization of the West Don Lands was identified is one of the first four priority projects for Waterfront Toronto and in 2004 the WDL Precinct Plan was created.
+At the same time work on an Environmental Assessment for flood protection works for the Don River mouth began which ultimately led to construction of a flood protection landform (berm) that took the WDL out of the flood plain of the Don River and cleared the way for development.
+The 2008 financial crisis dimmed the prospects of timely implementation of the Precinct Plan, but that changed when Toronto won the bid to host the 2015 Pan American Games.
+The West Don Lands was chosen to host the athletes' village for the games and a large part of the planned precinct plan was built to first house the athletes and then be turned over to condo purchasers.

-The Commons site itself is located in the flood plain of the Don River and required soil remediation.
-Also, the Athletes' Village and surrounding site required the building of flood protection before any development could occur.
+The Commons site itself was located in the flood plain of the Don River and required soil remediation.
 The Common's berm is a flood protection landform which was started in 2007 and was necessary before any other development of the West Don Lands could occur.
 The berm also meant clean soil was brought to the site to make it suitable for recreation.